Muhammad in Mecca: Historicity / Geography

-Modern scholarship on the Mecca
+Modern scholarship on Mecca

 The early history of Mecca is still largely shrouded by a lack of clear sources.
 The city lies in the hinterland of the middle part of western Arabia of which there are sparse textual or archaeological sources available.
 This lack of knowledge is in contrast to both the northern and southern areas of western Arabia, specifically the Syro-Palestinian frontier and Yemen, where historians have various sources available such as physical remains of shrines, inscriptions, observations by Greco-Roman authors, and information collected by church historians.
 The area of Hejaz that surrounds Mecca was characterized by its remote, rocky, and inhospitable nature, supporting only meagre settled populations in scattered oases and occasional stretches of fertile land.
 The Red Sea coast offered no easily accessible ports and the oasis dwellers and bedouins in the region were illiterate.

 Possible earlier mentions are not unambiguous.
 The Greek historian Diodorus Siculus writes about Arabia in the 1st century BCE in his work Bibliotheca historica, describing a holy shrine: "And a temple has been set up there, which is very holy and exceedingly revered by all Arabians".
 Claims have been made this could be a reference to the Ka'bah in Mecca.
 However, the geographic location Diodorus describes is located in northwest Arabia, around the area of Leuke Kome, within the former Nabataean Kingdom and the Roman province of Arabia Petraea.

 Ptolemy lists the names of 50 cities in Arabia, one going by the name of Macoraba.
 There has been speculation since 1646 that this could be a reference to Mecca.
 Historically, there has been a general consensus in scholarship that Macoraba mentioned by Ptolemy in the 2nd century CE is indeed Mecca, but more recently, this has been questioned.
 Bowersock favors the identity of the former, with his theory being that "Macoraba" is the word "Makkah" followed by the aggrandizing Aramaic adjective rabb (great).
 The Roman 4th-century historian Ammianus Marcellinus also enumerated many cities of Western Arabia, most of which can be identified.
 According to Bowersock, he did mention Mecca as "Geapolis" or "Hierapolis", the latter one meaning "holy city" potentially referring to the sanctuary of the Kaaba.

 Procopius' 6th century statement that the Ma'add tribe possessed the coast of western Arabia between the Ghassanids and the Himyarites of the south supports the Arabic sources tradition that associates Quraysh as a branch of the Ma'add and Muhammad as a direct descendant of Ma'add ibn Adnan.